'The Little Things' Review: Denzel Washington's Search for a Serial Killer and Redemption

 Although most of the story takes place in Los Angeles, Hancock and his cinematographer, John Schwartzman, still manage to find interesting locations and to photograph the freeways and neighborhoods and desert roads in a way that serves the genre — which is more noir than procedural.

 My only complaint is Malek, who’s miscast.
-This marvelous actor, who was as perfect as perfect gets to portray Freddie Mercury (and won a no-brainer Oscar for it), just never looks comfortable in the role of a sleek, everyman detective.
+This marvelous actor, who was as perfect as perfect gets in his portrayal of Freddie Mercury (and won a no-brainer Oscar for it), just never looks comfortable in the role of a sleek, everyman detective.

 The Little Things arrived in theaters this weekend and can be streamed on HBO Max.